Forest Home Farms Historic Park Events

 Call (925) 973-3284 to reserve your tour

-The Glass House Museum is a restored 1877 Victorian Italianate style home located at Forest Home Farms Historic Park in San Ramon.
+Victorian Life: The Glass House Museum is a restored 1877 Victorian Italianate style home located at Forest Home Farms Historic Park in San Ramon.
 The Victorian Life Education Program is designed for grades 2-5 and corresponds with the State of California History/Social Science curriculum.
+It is 1 1/2 hours and can be done on the same day as the Farm Life Program.
 The field trip includes a tour of the home and age appropriate hands-on activities conducted by trained, costumed docents.
 The focus of the program is to help the student develop a better understanding of daily life in a Victorian era farm house from the mid to late 1800’s through 1910 in the San Ramon Valley.
-Field trips are scheduled weekdays and are available on a first come, first served, space available basis.
+Field trips are scheduled Tuesday-Friday and are available on a first come, first served, space available basis.

 Fun with Farm Animals

 For children’s groups of 10 or more, ages 5 and up.
-We have chickens, sheep and horses!
-On this 45-minute tour you can learn what animals eat, how they are cleaned, sheep-herding, and more!
-We work with scout groups to fulfill badge requirements. $5 per person.
+We have chickens and sheep!
+Learn what animals eat, how they are cleaned, sheep-herding, and more!
+We work with scout groups to fulfill badge requirements.

 Dig in and Grow

 For children’s groups of 10 or more, ages 5 and up.
 Come have an adventure in our organic garden!
-On this 45-minute tour children will learn about the principles of organic gardening, composting, recycling and the role of bees in the garden.
-This tour will include garden chores and fresh vegetable tastings, when available. $5 per person.
+Learn about the principles of organic gardening, composting, recycling and the role of bees in the garden.
+This tour will include garden chores and fresh vegetable tastings, when available.

 Preschool Fun at the Farm

 For preschool groups of 10 or more, ages 3-5 and their chaperones.
-Come see the sheep, chickens, garden tractors, and more!
-We’ll sing some farm songs and enjoy some hands-on activities.
-There’s lots of fun waiting for you at the farm! $5 per person.
+Come see the sheep, chickens, garden, tractors, and more!
+We’ll enjoy some hands-on activities and a craft.
+There’s lots of fun waiting for you at the farm!

-For groups of 10 or more, ages 5-up and their chaperones.
-The field trip includes a tour of the home and age appropriate hands-on activities conducted by trained, costumed docents.
-The focus of the program is to help children develop a better understanding of daily life in a Victorian era farm house from the mid to late 1800’s through 1910 in the San Ramon Valley. $5 per person.
+For groups of 10 or more, ages 5-up.
+The program includes a tour of the home and age appropriate hands-on activities conducted by trained, costumed docents.
+Children will develop a better understanding of daily life in a Victorian era farm house from the mid to late 1800’s through 1910 in the San Ramon Valley.